highphilosopher/ServicePlanner/README.md

 **Note**: The project has been updated to resolve build issues that were preventing successful Docker image creation in GitHub Actions.
 Key fixes include:
 - Removed Docker HEALTHCHECK dependency on `curl` (not available in .NET runtime images)
 - Fixed Song model initialization in database seeding to include all required properties
+- Updated Dockerfile to build from solution level to ensure proper assembly references on Linux
 - Ensured cross-platform compatibility for Linux-based GitHub Actions runners

 ## Environment Variables